digital-land/digital-land.github.io/content/blog-post/our-approach-to-open-space.md

 The reason why we have been holding off on this is because while there are several very distinct strategic green infrastructure designations which are widely used and understood, for the more local open space typologies, these are less distinct.

 The [National Planning Policy Framework (NPPF)](https://assets.publishing.service.gov.uk/media/669a25e9a3c2a28abb50d2b4/NPPF_December_2023.pdf), and Planning Practice Guidance (PPG) on both [Natural Environment](https://www.gov.uk/guidance/natural-environment) and [Open space, sports and recreation facilities, public rights of way and local green space](https://www.gov.uk/guidance/open-space-sports-and-recreation-facilities-public-rights-of-way-and-local-green-space), include reference to many different forms of open space, such as:

-- National Parks and the Broads;
+- National Parks and the Broads
-- Areas of Outstanding Natural Beauty (AONB);
+- Areas of Outstanding Natural Beauty (AONB)
-- Sites of Special Scientific Importance (SSSI);
+- Sites of Special Scientific Importance (SSSI)
-- Special Protection Areas;
+- Special Protection Areas
-- Special Areas of Conservation;
+- Special Areas of Conservation
-- Ramsar Sites;
+- Ramsar Sites
-- Green Belt; and
+- Green Belt
-- Local Wildlife Sites;
+- Local Wildlife Sites

 These all have clear definitions, and criteria for meeting their designation.
 In many cases, a Local Planning Authority (LPA) would have to go through a formal process to designate additional land, or to change or remove boundaries of these planning considerations.